DibyajyotiDhall/pythonCI-CD/README.md

 # Jenkins CI/CD Pipeline for [pythonCI-CD]

 This repository contains the Jenkins CI/CD pipeline configuration and related scripts for automating the build, test, and deployment processes of [Your Project Name].
-The Jenkins pipeline is designed to streamline the development and release workflow, making it easier to deliver high-quality software.
+The Jenkins pipeline is designed to streamline the development and release workflow, making it easier to deliver high-.

 ## Table of Contents